The efficiency of resource allocation mechanisms for budget-constrained users

 The users are self-interested.
 Following the standard modeling assumptions in the related literature, the value of each user for a resource fraction is given by a private {\em valuation function}.
 The above definition of resource allocation mechanisms allows the users to act strategically in the sense that the signal they select to submit is such that their utility (value for the fraction of the resource they receive minus payment) is maximized.
 Naturally, this behavior defines a {\em strategic game} among the users, who act as players.
-Soon after the definition of the Kelly mechanism, a series of papers studied the existence and uniqueness of {\em pure Nash equilibria} (snapshots of player strategies, in which the signal of each player maximizes her own utility) of the induced games \cite{HG02,LA00,MB03} and quantified their inefficiency \cite{JT04} using the notion of the {\em price of anarchy}~\cite{KP99}.
+Soon after the definition of the Kelly mechanism, a series of papers studied the existence and uniqueness of {\em pure Nash equilibria} (snapshots of player strategies, in which the signal of each player maximizes her own utility) of the induced games \citep{HG02,LA00,MB03} and quantified their inefficiency \citep{JT04} using the notion of the {\em price of anarchy}~\citep{KP99}.

-In particular, Johari and Tsitsiklis \cite{JT04} used the {\em social welfare} (i.e., the total value of the players for their received fraction of the resource) as an efficiency benchmark and proved that the social welfare at any equilibrium is at least $3/4$ times the optimal social welfare.
+In particular, \citet{JT04} used the {\em social welfare} (i.e., the total value of the players for their received fraction of the resource) as an efficiency benchmark and proved that the social welfare at any equilibrium is at least $3/4$ times the optimal social welfare.
 This translates into a price of anarchy bound of $4/3$, which is tight.
-The paper of Johari and Tsitsiklis \cite{JT04} sparked subsequent research on other resource allocation mechanisms, that use different (non-proportional) allocation rules or payments.
+The paper of \citet{JT04} sparked subsequent research on other resource allocation mechanisms, that use different (non-proportional) allocation rules or payments.